thalient-ai/zotero-scripts/zotero-text-case/README.md

-Based on the style of the provided README.md and the contents of the `zotero-text-case.js` script, here is a detailed README for `zotero-text-case.js`:

----

 # Text Case Conversion Script

 This script converts the case of titles for selected Zotero items to Title Case, Sentence Case, Upper Case, or Lower Case.